albertoRamon/Kylin/KylinWithDocker/README.md

   <img src=./Images/20.png />
 </p>

-Compose the URL of ambary, _http://hostname:8080_
+Compose the URL of Ambary, _http://hostname:8080_
 In my case:
 * Host name: http://ec2-54-219-131-131.us-west-1.compute.amazonaws.com
 * The port 8080 of container is mapped to 32772 (check your own case)